kworkflow/kworkflow/documentation/man/features/kw-build.rst

     | **v** enables visual notification.
     | **sv** or **vs** enables both.
     | **n** (or any other option) disables notifications (this is the default).

+\--from-sha:
+  Build every commit from specified hash commit to actual commit.
+Useful for testing if patchset compiles.

 EXAMPLES
 ========